Nems1/js-intro/README.md

 ## Courtesy

-This project is courtesy to @thezuriteam and @ingressive4good.
+This project is courtesy of @thezuriteam and @ingressive4good.

 ## License